Klute (musician)

-Klute is the primary recording alias of Tom Withers, a drum and bass producer and DJ from Ipswich, UK.
+Klute is the primary recording alias of Thomas Harold George Withers, a drum and bass producer and DJ from Ipswich, UK.
 He is also the drummer, vocalist and songwriter of the English hardcore band The Stupids.

 Klute first turned to electronic production in the early 1990s, experimenting with techno before turning to drum and bass.
 He released two 12" singles under the 'Override' alias in 1995 and 1996, as well as appearing on Ninja Tune compilations.
 In 1997 he released the 12" single Deep Control under the alias 'The Spectre'.
 In 1998 the debut Klute LP Casual Bodies was released on the Certificate 18 imprint; Fear of People followed in 2000.

 In 2001 he established the label Commercial Suicide.
 This released his own material, including the albums Lie, Cheat & Steal (2003), No One's Listening Anymore (2005), The Emperor's New Clothes, (2007) and Music for prophet (2010).
 All of these albums are double CDs with one drum and bass disc and another of downtempo techno and breakbeat and received widespread acclaim in the electronic music community.
 The track "Time 4 Change" from No One's Listening Anymore was the last tune played on-air by John Peel.

-Commercial Suicide has also released tracks from Amit, Break, Digital, Spirit, Calibre, Dom & Roland, Hive, SKC, Gridlok, Jamal, Method One and Chris Su.
+Commercial Suicide has also released tracks from Break, Digital, Spirit, Calibre, Dom & Roland, Hive, SKC, Gridlok, Jamal, Method One and Chris Su.

 As well as releasing music on his own label, Klute has releases on Hospital Records, 31 Records, Soul:R, Shogun Audio, Metalheadz, and Breakbeat Science Recordings.

-Tom Withers has been married (and divorced) four times and has six children.
-He currently lives with his six children and manicurist partner (originally from Cambodia) in a two bedroom flat in Luton.